dolianecom/crypto-toolkit/README.md

 - Check the [FAQ](#-faq) and [Roadmap](#-roadmap) for common questions and planned features.
 - For security concerns, follow the steps in the [Security](#-security) section.
 - For general questions, discussions, or feature requests, use [GitHub Discussions](https://github.com/dolianecom/crypto-toolkit/discussions).

-We aim to respond promptly and welcome community engagement.

 ---